I’M PREGNANT. NOW WHAT? DESTRESSING YOUR BIRTH JOURNEY IN 6 SIMPLE STEPS

 If in doubt, refer back to step one and breathe.
 You’ve got this!

-reach out to me.
+*If you still need help learning about birthing locations, care providers, classes etc. please reach out to me.
 I love helping folks find their path.
 If you’re looking for a doula, ask me about my availability.
 I’d love to support your journey